LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 Choose a Spack reference (commit or branch)
 ===========================================

 Uberenv needs to know which version of Spack to clone locally.
+The Spack version used by a project can be found in the ``.uberenv_config.json`` file in the top-level project directory.

 In general, using the latest Spack release should be the default strategy.
 But things can quickly get complicated.

-Among the parameters, one should consider are:
+Among the considerations for choosing a Spack version are:

 * Need for a newer Spack feature / fix.